fetchai/ledger-staking-contract/scripts/Readme.md

 The query is made by script (see bellow) which contains all static data hardcoded in = addresses of ERC20 & Staking contracts, deployment blocks for both contracts, and WebSocket URL for Ethereum mainnet.

-However, it is expected to have the `.secrets_infura_project_id` text file located in the PARENT (= `../`) folder, containing single line with infura project Id, for instance:
+However, it is expected to have the `.secrets_infura_project_id` text file located in the user's home directory (stored in the `HOME` environment variable), containing single line with infura project Id, for instance:
 ```text
 f1e067bfafd642a185865ca93e26063f
 ```